exercism/deprecated-mentors/tracks/csharp/exercises/raindrops/README.md

 - The non-LINQ solution presents an opportunity to mention the performance advantages of `StringBuilder` in a more performance sensitive context.
-- Again, for the non-LINQ solution where the student has presented a a switch statement or multiple conditions as above it can be worth mentioning the virtues of a read only initialised dictionary.
+- Again, for the non-LINQ solution, where the student has presented a a switch statement or multiple conditions, as above it can be worth mentioning the virtues of a read only initialised dictionary.
 This can morph into a discussion of a LINQ based solution.